 You know that customer referrals can drive organizational growth, so you’re aware of their importance – but how are these programs built?
 How can you make the most of customer referrals?

-The value and impact of referral programs
+The value and impact of customer referral programs

 Referral programs are a powerful marketing tool that can significantly impact a business's growth, customer acquisition, and overall profitability.